 Sanya Kapur is a diligent and enthusiastic Clinical Psychology Graduate.
 She is very passionate about the study of psychology because of her never-ending desire to comprehend how the human mind works.
 She is a scholarship holder with strong research and academic background.
 Being an effective communicator with excellent interpersonal skills, she has been trained in various clinical settings to have well-formed logical reasoning and the ability to juggle tasks while maintaining excellent management abilities.
 She wants to expand her education and exposure while also growing professionally in the field of mental healthcare and giving back to society.

 With a specialization in Criminal Psychology, Dr. Nitesh Kumar Jha is an Assistant Professor at the Department of Clinical Psychology, Faculty of Behavioral Sciences, SGT University, Gurugram Haryana (Delhi-NCR), India.
-He has been guiding and mentoring students for their research projects from graduate, postgraduate to Ph.D. levels.
-He possesses Life membership of the Indian Society of Criminology, and also he is an Associate Life member of the Indian Association of Clinical Psychology.
+He has been guiding and mentoring students for their research projects from the graduate, postgraduate to Ph.D. levels.
+He possesses a Life membership of the Indian Society of Criminology, and also he is an Associate Life member of the Indian Association of Clinical Psychology.
 He is a recipient of the Indian Psychology Association President’s Gold Medal Award in the category of ‘Young Psychologist’.
 He also provides professional psychological services to people in need.